T

 neighborhood

-A charming barrier island known for its relaxed atmosphere, beautiful beaches, and historic lighthouse.
-It offers a peaceful escape from the city bustle.
+A charming barrier island known for its wide, sandy beaches and relaxed atmosphere.
+It offers a peaceful escape from the city and a chance to enjoy the coastal environment.

 2. Midday